CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Clariden-setup/README.md

 We support the [Remote Development](https://www.jetbrains.com/help/pycharm/remote-development-overview.html) feature of PyCharm that runs a remote IDE in the container.

-The first time connecting you will have to install the IDE in the server in a location mounted from `/scratch` so that is stored for future use.
+The first time connecting you will have to install the IDE in the server in a location mounted in the container that is stored for future use (somewhere in you `$HOME` directory).
-After that, or if you already have the IDE stored in `/scratch` from a previous project, the template will start the IDE on its own at the container creation, and you will be able to directly connect to it from the JetBrains Gateway client on your local machine.
+After that, or if you already have the IDE stored in from a previous project, the template will start the IDE on its own at the container creation, and you will be able to directly connect to it from the JetBrains Gateway client on your local machine.